Greens are the ongoing color trend that will probably never even go out of style.

 You can have some rich walnut shades on the wooden furniture and textures.
 Furthermore, in amalgamation with ample glass and metallic tints.

-You can even choose to paint this color on the headboard wall and further introduce the use of rattan, wicker, and cane through wall accents and mirror pieces.
+You can even choose to paint this color on the headboard wall and further introduce using rattan, wicker, and cane through wall accents and mirror pieces.

 Yes, don’t forget mirrors for a positive flow of feng shui.